coreos/docs/launching-containers/building/getting-started-with-docker/index.md

 After you are comfortable with the mechanics of running containers by hand, it's recommended to use [systemd units]({{site.url}}/docs/launching-containers/launching/getting-started-with-systemd) and/or [fleet]({{site.url}}/docs/launching-containers/launching/launching-containers-fleet) to run your containers on a cluster of CoreOS machines.

+Do not run containers with detached mode inside of systemd unit files.
+Detached mode prevents your init system, in our case systemd, from monitoring the process that owns the container because detached mode forks it into the background.
+To prevent this issue, just omit the `-d` flag if you aren't running something manually.

 ### Run Apache in Foreground

 We need to run the apache process in the foreground, since our container will stop when the process specified in the `docker run` command stops.
 We can do this with a flag `-D` when starting the apache2 process: